 Must be able to read, write, speak and understand English.

-While performing the duties of this Job, the employee is regularly exposed to moving mechanical parts; high, precarious places; secondary smoke and risk of electrical shock.
-The noise level in the work environment is often very loud.
+While performing the duties of this job, the employee is regularly exposed to wet and/or humid conditions; moving mechanical parts; secondary smoke; extreme cold; extreme heat; toxic or caustic chemicals and risk of electrical shock.
+The employee is frequently exposed to extreme cold and extreme heat.
+The noise level in the